area9innovation/fast/mini/readme.md

   - string-include, quoting, string-escapes in AST
   - require, forbid
-  - Optimizations possible in parser:
+  - Optimizations possible in generated Gringo parser:
     - Use && instead of nested ifs
     - Change NOT to be a sequence
 	- Epsilon is probably correctly compiled to TRUE
 	- Add a BExp backend for DOpCode, and add a C++ or Rust backend for BExp and try to use Wasm
 	- Consider to make // and /* an operator in some contexts to capture them

+- Get sandbox/hello.flow to parse

 - Get type inference to work:
   - Fields, struct and unions